andreiVer/plainJsSprint/README.md

 # plainJsSprint
-A plain javaScript small app
+A plain javaScript implementation of shuffling and sorting.
+It contains minimal styling and 2 screen breakpoints.